julian-george/uytube/README.md

 5. In frontend/index.js, change the backendUrl variable to include the port (the same as in the .env, which is 3000 by default)
 6. Run `npm start` or `npm run-script start` on the command line to initialize the app.
 7. Visit localhost:3000 in your browser to view it!
-8. If you have permissions, `git push` at the end to push changes to the main app.
+8. If you have permissions, `git push` when you're finished editing to push changes to the main app.